silviagiadapiol/hangman/README.md

 word' to guess is randomly chosen from a given list of words of that category.
-The player 'Guesses' are sent to the `make_move` endpoint which will reply with a list of the missed letters and one of the letters correctly guessed, placed between some * (that indicates the hidden letters still to guess).
+The player 'Guesses' are sent to the `make_move` endpoint which will reply with a list of the missed letters and one of the letters correctly guessed, placed between some - (that indicates the hidden letters still to guess).
-When all the letters of the secret word have been guessed, it will reply with 'you win'; if the maximum number of attempts (10) is reached before the whole word is guessed, it will reply 'game over'.
-It's possible to see the average number of attemps remaining.
+When all the letters of the secret word have been guessed (or the whole word), it will reply with 'you win'; if the maximum number of attempts (10) is reached before the whole word is guessed, it will reply 'game over'.
-For each User the Score is determined by the number of attempts (missed letters) made before guessing the word.
-So the lower is the Score, the best is the result.
 Many different Hangman games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Each game can be retrieved by using the path parameter `urlsafe_game_key`.
 It's possible to cancel active games but not completed ones.
-It is possible to see also the players ranking and a game history (a sequence of the attemped guesses and the answer messagges of a chosen completed or active game).
+It is also possible to see the players ranking and a game history (a sequence of the attemped guesses and the answer messagges of a chosen completed or active game).
+It's also possible to see the average number of attemps remaining.
+For each User the Score is determined by the number of attempts (missed letters) made before guessing the word.
+So the lower is the Score, the better is the result.
+It's possible to see all the scores of all users, all the scores of a user or the players total scores ordered with the best first, as well as the player ranking (win/loss ratio).

+ - Use the new_game endpoint to create a new user.
+Remember to copy the urlsafe_key property for later use.
+ - Use the new_game endpoint to create a new game for a user and a category.
+ - Use the make_move endpoint to retrieve a game you want to play (through its urlsafe_key) and to insert a letter or a word to make your guess.
+ - Use the cancel_game endpoint to cancel a game through its urlsafe_key.
+ - Use the get_game endpoint to retrieve a single game through its urlsafe_key.
+ - Use the get_user_active_games endpoint to retrieve all the active games of a user.
+ - Use the get_user_cancelled_games endpoint to retrieve all the cancelled games of a user.
+ - Use the get_user_completed_games endpoint to retrieve all the completed games of a user.
+ - Use the get_game_history endpoint to retrieve a 'history' of moves and answer messages for each game.
+ - Use the get_average_attempts_remaining to retrieve the average number of attempts remaining.
+ - Use the get_scores endpoint to retrieve all the scores of all the users unordered.
+ - Use the get_user_scores endpoint to retrieve all the scores of a user.
+ - Use the get_high_scores endpoint to retrieve the players total scores ordered with the best first (the player with the lowest number of attemps to guess).
+ - Use the get_user_ranking endpoint to retrieve all players ordered by victories/losses ratio (with ties broken by the number of victories) .

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.